keanteng/wqd7007-project/hive/JianLin/hive_ref_updated.md

 ![Alt](img1.png)

 ## Saving The Cleaned Data

-> I recommend you to read this section

 When you save data you data will not be saved together with the header so you need some tricks to save the header together with the data.
 You can use the following code on hive to save the data: